Whix100/DiceEngine.NET/CONTRIBUTING.md

 ### Pull Requests

 Pull requests should include a description of the changes that are being made.
 They aren't required, but will make reviewing the pull request easier.
 Please also link the PR to the related issue.
-For now, each pull request is reviewed automatically by [CodeRabbit](https://www.coderabbit.ai/).
-The automatic AI reviews may change later if this repository gains more activity.

 ## Semantic Versioning